ryhma-3/Unity-Game-Project/README.md

 ## License
-This game is licensed under the Genral Public License GNU More information is available [here](https://www.gnu.org/licenses/gpl-3.0.html)
+This game is licensed under the Genral Public License GNU.
+More information is available [here](https://www.gnu.org/licenses/gpl-3.0.html)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>